 A Ray Of Hope

-If you’re thinking of working with me, you might want to know who I am, what matters to me and how I became known as “The Listening Detective.”
+If you’re thinking of working with me, you might want to know who I am, what matters to me.

 For as long as I can remember, I was told I was too sensitive, I talked too much and that I took things too personally.
 I took this to mean that being me was not okay, so I got really good at listening and paying attention to how others wanted me to be.

-Despite training to listen to others and becoming a coach in 2006, I had no idea how to talk about, name or process what I was thinking or feeling without it impacting my reputation or burdening others.
+Despite training to listen to others and becoming a coach in 2006, I had no idea how to talk about what I needed or how to name or process my thoughts or feelings.
+I was worried if I confessed to how I really felt that others would lose confidence in me. .

 One day I was so exhausted, I gave my teen daughter an ultimatum and at just 16 she walked out of the door and never came back.
 I was heart broken, I felt a failure at home and a fraud at work.
 As I lay crumpled on the bedroom floor sobbing in the arms of my husband, I recall telling him that I could not do this anymore and that I just wanted to die.